Mining & Metals

 MPA has also a great deal of background in price and forward spread modeling for LME metals.
 Price drivers used are LME stocks, the global industrial production (IP) growth rate and alternative currency drivers: the US dollar index and the USD : CNY exchange rate.

-In addition to chrome concentrates, other non-exchange traded ores and metals will be assessed for price modelling, with price drivers including IP growth rates, port stocks, freight rates and the USD : CNY exchange rate.
+In addition to chrome concentrates, other non-exchange traded ores and metals can be assessed for price modelling, with price drivers including IP growth rates, port stocks, freight rates and the USD : CNY exchange rate.

 Methods used include LASSO and Ridge Regression, Regression Splines, Classification and Regression Trees.